mengtong-personal/chrome-tab-organizer/README.md

 ## Usage

 ### Button Interface
+The popup provides several actions:
-- Click "Organize" to group tabs by domain
+- Click **"Group by Domain"** to reorder all tabs in the current window by their main domain.
-- Click "Dedup" to remove duplicate tabs
+- Click **"Remove Duplicates"** to find and close duplicate tabs in the current window.
-- Click "Merge" to move all tabs from other windows to the current window
+- Click **"Move Tabs to Current Window"** to consolidate all tabs from other open windows into your current window.

+The popup also displays a list of your current tab groups:
+- Each group shows the main domain and the number of tabs in that group.
+- Groups are sorted by the number of tabs, largest first.
+- Clicking on a group header will focus the first tab of that group.
+- Each group has two action buttons:
+    - **'↗' (Move to new window)**: Moves all tabs in that specific group to a brand new window.
+    - **'✕' (Close group)**: Closes all tabs in that specific group.

 ### Keyboard Shortcuts
 - `Command+Shift+8` (Mac) / `Ctrl+Shift+8` (Windows/Linux): Organize tabs by domain